Graves' Disease

 Graves' Disease Treatment

-- Radioactive iodine therapy: This therapy requires you to take radioactive iodine (called radioiodine) orally.
+The main goals of treating Graves’ disease are inhibiting the production of thyroid hormones and blocking their effects on the body.
+Some treatments[22] for Graves’ disease include:- Radioactive iodine therapy: This therapy requires you to take radioactive iodine (called radioiodine) orally.
 Radioiodine goes into thyroid cells and destroys overactive cells over time, causing the thyroid to shrink.
 Symptoms of Graves’ disease generally lessen gradually over the course of several weeks to months.
 Because this treatment decreases normal thyroid activity, you’ll likely need later treatment to supply your body with normal amounts of thyroid hormones.

 - Antithyroid medications: Antithyroid medications interfere with the gland’s use of iodine in hormone production, causing it to produce less thyroid hormone.
 In some cases, these drugs are used before or after radioiodine as a supplemental treatment.
 Antithyroid medications usually don’t permanently cure Graves’ disease.
 The total average treatment generally lasts 12–18 months but may continue longer for people who don’t want to use radioiodine or surgery to treat their Graves’ disease.